annotorious/annotorious-v1/readme.md

-# Annotorious - Image Annotation for the Web
+## Annotorious is dead - long live Annotorious!

 **!!
 THIS VERSION OF ANNOTORIOUS IS NO LONGER MAINTAINED !!**